cowboy2718/Hertzsprung-Russell/README.md

 The following diagram is an example of a theoretical H-R diagram based on the McDonald Observatory data (n = 55 data points).
 The plot shows stars by absolute magnitude and degrees Kelvin.
 The example is not interactive, but the graphic produced by the R package is designed to be interactive.

+For an interactive plot in HTML along with the database of stars and positions, contact tonygojanovic@gmail.com.

 ![Theoretical H-R Diagram](Theoretical.png)

 ### Observational H-R Diagram